ZephyrCarter/troop223.github.io/index.md

 <hr>

-The <strong>Scout Oath</strong> and <strong>Law</strong> are a set of morals and principles which we as scouts are required to live by on a daily basis and throughout our communities. these are the laws and rules which are fundamentle to scouting as a whole, and without them scouting would not be the organization it is today.
+The <strong>Scout Oath</strong> and <strong>Law</strong> are a set of morals and principles which we as Scouts are required to live by on a daily basis and throughout our communities. these are the laws and rules which are fundamental to Scouting as a whole, and without them scouting would not be the organization it is today.
 <br>
-at every meeting we recite these, along with the pledge and outdoor code, to remind us to always be true to the fundamentals of scouting and to reinvigorate us with the <strong>Scout Spirit.</strong>
+At every meeting we recite these, along with the Pledge of Allegiance and Outdoor Code, to remind us to always be true to the fundamentals of Scouting and to reinvigorate us with the <strong>Scout Spirit.</strong>
 <hr>

 <h4><strong>Scout Oath</strong></h4>